avikgenxt/java8/README.md

  The Reduce function takes the collection and reduces to single or multiple value where the length of result is less than / equal to the original collection

- Reduce can produce either one value - Reduce or collection(s) - Collect
+ Reduce can produce either one value - Reduce or collection(s) - Collect.. reduce converts a stream into something more concrete, so it may be single, may not be.

+ Functional programing depends on Functional Composition - Filter.Map.Reduce and Laziness

+ Lazy depends on purity of function, a function that returns the same result every time when we use the same input - idempotency.
+So no side effects.
+ Pure functions do not change anything, and pure functions do not depend on anything that may possiblily change